TAP Flight 425: Accident

-Of the 164 people aboard (156 passengers and eight crew), 131 were killed (125 passengers and 6 crew), making it the deadliest airplane accident in Portugal to that point.
-As of 2023, it is the second deadliest airplane accident in Portugal, after Independent Air Flight 1851.
+Of the 164 people aboard (156 passengers and 8 crew), 131 were killed (125 passengers and 6 crew), making it the deadliest airplane accident in Portugal to that point.
+As of 2023, it is the second deadliest airplane accident in Portugal, after Independent Air Flight 1851, and the deadliest crash on mainland Portugal.
 It remains TAP Portugal's only fatal accident since the beginning of its flight operations in 1946.